About the Australian Horse Industry Council

 - Animal health programs are administered by Animal Health Australia (AHA).
 AHA is a public company jointly and equally funded by Federal Government, state and territory governments and livestock industries.
 The AHIC, the Australian Racing Board (ARB) and the Australian Harness Racing Council (AHRC) are members of AHA.
 The AHIC, ARB and AHRC have worked intensively with AHA, however real outcomes for horses have been limited because of a lack of funding from the recreational sector of the horse industry.

-- The Australian Quarantine Inspection Service (AQIS) provides the AHIC with protocols and risk analysis reports dealing with not only equines, but many other species that share disease risk.
+- The Department of Agriculture and Water Resources provides the AHIC with protocols and risk analysis reports dealing with not only equines, but many other species that share disease risk.
 The AHIC contributes comment and input on these reports.